-Moving to El Paso in 2004, two decades after his upper-division poetry seminar from Susan Wood, inspired Lesser to resume writing poetry.
-Most of his published poetry (below) connects to mathematics, statistics, or the teaching and learning of such content, and some poems have been anthologized, given awards, or read at conferences (e.g., this or this), podcast, or radio interview.
-He has organized (with Gizem Karaali and Douglas Norton) evenings of mathematical poetry/art at recent national conferences (e.g., 2015, 2016, 2017, 2019, 2020 Joint Mathematics Meetings, with printed programs) and judged (with Gizem Karaali and JoAnne Growney) the first AMS student poetry contests in 2019 and 2020.
-His STEM-related poems/songs are part of his overall efforts (some funded by NSF) to humanize STEM, reduce anxiety, and support student learning and he gave a lecture/reading/performance at UTEP sponsored by UTEP’s Dept. of Creative Writing, Dept. of Mathematical Sciences, and the ORSP Interdisciplinary Research Program.
+Moving to the mountainous desert of west Texas in 2004, two decades after a poetry seminar course from Susan Wood, inspired Lesser to resume writing poetry, publishing in venues such as Talking Writing, BorderSenses Literary Magazine, Rio Grande Review, Poetica Magazine, and Drash: Northwest Mosaic, yielding acceptance into the Poets & Writers Directory.
+Most of his published poems distinctively draw from the teaching and learning of math/statistics, and some were anthologized, won national contest awards, appeared in STEM journals (The Mathematical Intelligencer, Radical Statistics, Journal of Humanistic Mathematics, Teaching for Excellence and Equity in Mathematics, Amstat News, Teaching Statistics, Poetrishy, or Journal of Mexican American Educators), or read at a conference (e.g., this, this or this), local and non-local readings/talks, a National Endowment for the Arts Big Read event, podcast, video zine, gallery opening, radio interview, a national workshop, etc. He organized (with Gizem Karaali and Douglas Norton) evenings of mathematical poetry/art at national Joint Mathematics Meetings (e.g., 2015, 2016, 2017, 2019, 2020, with printed programs) and judged (with Gizem Karaali and JoAnne Growney) the first AMS student math poetry contests in 2019 and 2020 (see contest page, which ends with useful math poetry resources).
+His STEM poems/songs are part of his overall efforts (some funded by NSF) as a UTEP Distinguished Teaching Professor to humanize STEM, reduce anxiety, and support student learning.

 (Dec.
 2017).
 A Fallacy Not Assessed by Kahneman and Tversky.
 The Mathematical Intelligencer, 39 (4), 66.